wennewman/wecipes/src/recipes/chocCreams/chocCreamBiscuits.md

 ---
 title: "Chocolate cream biscuits"
-date: "2020-08-18"
+date: "2021-08-16"
 categories: "afternoon-tea"
 credit: "Yvonne"
 description: "These are mum's chocolate forcer biscuits.
 She made them only occasionally as a treat and we totally devoured them.
-My forcer bugged out mid verification testing, so I made a sausage out of the rest of the mix and sliced them up with a really thin blade"
+My forcer bugged out mid verification testing, so I made a sausage out of the rest of the mix and sliced them up with a really thin blade.
+This has been updated on the date above as the cup measures are ambiguous.
+Mum used to use an old style tea cup so I tried with this today.
+They turned out much better, so an update August 2021 removing the ambiguity in quantity... you know baking and science n stuff?"
 ---

 ![Chocolate cream biscuits](./chocCreams.jpg)
 ###Ingredients
-2 cups flour
+250g flour
-½ cup butter
+100g butter
-1 cup sugar
+175g sugar
 ½ tsp baking powder
 ½ tsp bi carb soda
-½ tsp cinnamon
+1 tsp cinnamon
 3 tbsp cocoa
 1 egg

 ###Method